-- The Spadoni College of Education and Social Sciences is nationally accredited by NCATE (National Council for Accreditation of Teacher Education) and the South Carolina Board of Education.
+- The Spadoni College of Education and Social Sciences is nationally accredited by CAEP (Council for the Accreditation of Educator Preparation) and the South Carolina Board of Education.

 - Students who earn a degree from Coastal Carolina University and who are granted licensure by the state of South Carolina are eligible for reciprocal licensure* in every other state.

 - The Elementary Education Program includes extensive clinical experiences in area schools.
 This field work begins in a candidate's first education course and culminates with a semester-long student teaching internship during a candidate's senior year.
 Initial field work includes interviews with teachers and guided observation and documentation of classroom events; this work is followed by expectations for candidates to conduct individual, small group and whole-class instruction